 Problematic incidents can arise with any travel bus company that you book.
 Particularly the ones that offer a cheaper bus ticket price, it hints at a higher chance of more troublesome encounters.
 Unfortunately, there is no way to avoid them.
 My advice is to stay cool if it happens and accepts it.
 That is what most Singaporeans and Malaysians do unless you choose to book an economical flight to eliminate these incidents instead of taking a Malaysia express bus.

 Going to KL by flight?

-You may want to know the options and the cost of transportation from KL Airport to City Centre.
+You may want to know the options and the cost of transportation from KL Airport to the City Centre.

 When one buys cheap bus tickets to Malaysia from Singapore, two things are likely to happen.
-Firstly, there will be a few pickups or drop off points in Singapore or Malaysia, which will delay the estimated time arrival due to the driver’s detour.
+Firstly, there will be a few pickups or drop off points in Singapore or Malaysia, which will delay the estimated time of arrival due to the driver’s detour.
 Exercise some patience when taking travel coach buses.

 Secondly, the drivers will ask the passengers to change the bus somewhere in Malaysia.
 One business survival strategy for travel bus companies with low-cost bus fares is to combine their resources to operate more efficiently.
 Thus, the changing of express buses can also take place more than once.
 When passengers are asked to change buses, they no longer can retain the old seat numbers which they choose upon booking.

 There may already be other passengers sitting inside when the ‘new’ tour bus arrived.
 You might not be able to find double seats to sit together with your friends or family members anymore.
 Even when a new coach comes empty, it becomes ‘free seating’ with no seat number restriction like the previous one.
 People can now sit anywhere they want.
 Some passengers choose their favourite seats when they first make a bus booking.
 Suddenly, the desirable place is taken by others on a transferred bus.